Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/2-call-api-b2c/README-incremental.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\src\app\auth-config.ts` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-angular-spa` app copied from the Azure portal.
+1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `msal-angular-spa` app copied from the Azure portal.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD B2C tenant ID.
-1. Find the key `Enter_the_Web_Api_Scope_here` and replace the existing value with the scope of the web API that you have just exposed during the web API registration steps, for example `https://{tenantName}.onmicrosoft.com/{service_clientId}/access_as_user`
+1. Find the key `protectedResources.todoListApi.scopes` and replace the existing value with the scope of the web API that you have just exposed during the web API registration steps, for example `https://{tenantName}.onmicrosoft.com/{service_clientId}/access_as_user`

 To setup your B2C user-flows, do the following: